warden-protocol/wardenprotocol/docs/docs/build-a-keychain/quick-start.md

 :::tip

-In development genesis files, you will typically find an account named `shulgin` that is ready to be used.
+In development genesis files, you'll typically find an account named `shulgin` that is ready to be used.

 :::

-### Create a Keychain entity on-chain
+### Create a Keychain entity

 We need to register your Keychain entity on-chain.
 You can do this by running: